Insider Weekends: Markets Continue To Buck Economic Headwinds

 Director Stephen J. Luczo acquired 36,000 shares of AT&T, paying $29.38 per share for a total amount of $1.06 million.
 These shares were purchased indirectly through a trust.

-Mr. Luczo, the Chairman of the Board of Seagate Technology (STX), was appointed to AT&T’s board in November 2019.
+Mr. Luczo, the Chairman of the Board of Seagate Technology (NASDAQ:STX), was appointed to AT&T’s board in November 2019.
 Since new directors often tend to buy shares of the companies they join, I did not read much into his purchase of AT&T in February of this year when he purchased 100,000 shares at an average price of $37.60.

 This purchase comes at the heels of the announcement that AT&T's CEO Randall Stephenson is stepping down from his role on July 1st after serving 13 years as the company's CEO.